 Free Wednesday afternoons

 UAL agreed Wednesday afternoons would be free for all undergraduate students so that they can take part in extra-curricular activities such as sports and societies.
-If you’re studying a BA course and have anything scheduled for Wednesday afternoons, please get in touch with your Activities Officer, Eleanor West, and we’ll sort it out: firstname.lastname@example.org
+If you’re studying a BA course and have anything scheduled for Wednesday afternoons, please get in touch with your Activities Officer, Armani Sutherland, and we’ll sort it out: firstname.lastname@example.org